 There is a great deal of anticipation and excitement about the MAD Night Spectacular each year for performers and audience members.
-All elective Music and Drama students are required to perform and participate in supporting roles to stage this event, as a part of their development in these practical subjects.
-Students develop their teamwork and skills in staging a significant, whole- school, cultural event.
-Performance groups from local primary schools, Asquith Girls High School and, occasionally, much loved ex-Asquith Boys, are invited to participate on the night.
-All HSC Drama and Music students stage performances of some of their pieces to a larger audience comprised of members of the school and local community as well as local dignitaries and the media.
-All ABHS students, family and friends are invited and encouraged to attend.
-MAD Night generally occurs in Term 2 of the school calendar and is coordinated by Ms Gowthorp and Mr Newton
+All elective Music and Drama students are encouraged to perform or participate in supporting roles to stage this event, as a part of their development in these practical subjects.
+MAD Night provides an opportunity for students to further their teamwork and organisational skills in staging a significant, whole-school, cultural event.

+HSC Drama and Music students also use this evening as an opportunity to showcase their performances in the lead up to their final exams.

+MAD Night generally occurs in Term 2 of the school calendar and is coordinated by Ms Gowthorp and Mr Newton.
+All students, family and friends are invited to attend this exciting showcase of Performing Arts at ABHS.